Nathnaelc/cs162-test/session_17/README.md

 1. Give pseudo-code for the case that there are no indexes.
 2. Give pseudo-code for the case that there is an index on Gender.
 Roughly how much more efficient is this than without any indices?
-(Assuming that your customers are evenly split between men and women.)
+(Assume your customers follow the same gender distribution as the general population.)
 3. Give pseudo-code for the case that there is an index on ZipCode.
 Assuming that there are roughly 10,000 different zip codes for your customers, how much more efficient is this than without any indices?